 Find out what the plants you want to grow need to thrive.
 Plants need as little as 4-6 hours of full sunshine, or, like most fruiting and flowering, they may crave 6-8 hours of direct sunlight.
 Arrange your plants with care: tomatoes are best on balconies, rooftops, and in hanging pots.
 Herbs can get everything they need in an apartment kitchen window.
 If necessary, use a sun lamp to increase the amount of sun plants receive and widen your planting options.

-High quality potting mix is your best choice and should drain well in containers.
-A light weight mix will prevent your containers from becoming too heavy to move.
+A high-quality potting mix is your best choice and should drain well in containers.
+A lightweight mix will prevent your containers from becoming too heavy to move.
 It’s also sterile, an important detail in an apartment garden – you don’t want to get sick from bacteria in your garden.
 Good potting soil maintains pockets of air to allow roots to absorb water and grow, which is vital in smaller containers.

 Water indoor plants often – they tend to dry out faster than plants in the ground.
 Some varieties may require watering twice daily.
 Place your garden near a water supply to prevent the need to lug heavy watering cans around.
 You might want to purchase a shrinking hose that can be attached to your sink to make watering easier.

-Hanging and potted plants that are outdoors do not get enough water from rain showers – they must be watered, sometimes more than once a day.
-If your potting contains fertlizer, you probably won’t need to feed your plants very often if ever.
-If your soil is not fertilized, you will want to use water soluble fertilizer to feed your plants.
+Hanging and potted plants that live outdoors do not get enough water from rain showers – they must be watered, sometimes more than once a day.
+If your potting contains fertilizer, you probably won’t need to feed your plants very often if ever.
+If your soil is not fertilized, you will want to use water-soluble fertilizer to feed your plants.

 Containers can be very heavy when they are full of soil and water.
 Window sill planters and window boxes should be fully secured to the window sill so that they cannot damage the sill.
 If you plant on a balcony or rooftop, check with the apartment management about how much weight the structure can handle.